maha-ka/Affordance-based-learning-and-grasping-in-robotic-manipulation/README.md

 ### Dataset

 Experiments are performed on the Jacquard dataset, which contains: synthetic RGB images, depth maps and grasp annotations in text format.

-Preprocessing includes: resize to 256×256 , depth normalization and conversion of annotations into heatmaps Dataset is split into: 80% training, 20% validation. you can visit the site (https://github.com/lqh12345/Jacquard_V2?tab=readme-ov-file#section1) for more information about the dataset and download the full one
+you can visit the site (https://github.com/lqh12345/Jacquard_V2?tab=readme-ov-file#section1) for more information about the dataset and download the full one